Red Skin Syndrome: Understanding Topical Steroid Withdrawal

 If you’re no longer taking the steroid, your symptoms will likely be more severe.
 As your body goes through topical steroid withdrawal, symptoms tend to fall into one of two categories.

 - Erythematous-Edematous — This is characterized by red, sensitive skin that worsens at the site of the original rash and spreads beyond it.
 It may include blistering and swelling from fluid build-up.
-It may also include dry, crinkly skin that breaks easily.
+It may also include crinkly and dry skin that breaks easily.

 - Papulopustular — This is characterized by small bumps.
 It often occurs in the face, a condition called steroid rosacea, regardless of where the steroid was applied.
 It can also come with redness, swelling, and irritation.